Guardians vs. Rangers Player Props Betting Odds

 Naylor Stats

-- Josh Naylor has 92 hits with 19 doubles, 12 home runs and 21 walks.
-He has driven in 66 runs with five stolen bases.
+- Josh Naylor has put up 93 hits with 20 doubles, 12 home runs and 21 walks.
+He has driven in 66 runs with six stolen bases.

-- Naylor takes a five-game streak with at least one hit into this contest.
-In his last five games he is batting .474 with a double, two home runs, two walks and six RBI.
+- Naylor heads into this matchup looking to extend his six-game hit streak.
+In his last 10 outings he is batting .410 with three doubles, two home runs, three walks and eight RBI.

 Naylor Recent Games